|9-90.020||National Security Matters—Prior Approval, Consultation, and Notification Requirements|

 Further, classified information that is or may be relevant to a criminal prosecution cannot be utilized, even for discovery purposes, without coordinating with the agency that is responsible for classifying or declassifying that information.
 This rule applies to oral disclosures of classified information, such as certain statements by present or former government employees, or contract employees who hold or held security clearances and were given access to classified information.
 See also JM 9-90.240.

 Because of regulatory limitations on dissemination of classified information, special considerations apply to investigations that involve classified information.
 First, when interviewing witnesses, classified information may be discussed only if the witnesses have appropriate security clearances and the agency that classified the information has approved such disclosure.
-See also the Criminal Resource Manual at 2056.
 Second, although the grand jurors are precluded under Fed.
 R. Crim.
 P. 6(e)(2) from disclosing matters occurring before the grand jury, a prosecutor nevertheless may not disclose classified information to the grand jury except by agreement of the agency responsible for classifying that information.
 Third, witnesses, subjects or targets of an investigation who have lawfully acquired classified information cannot lawfully disclose such information to their uncleared attorneys.
 Those attorneys should therefore either obtain a securit y clearance that would allow access to the classified information or seek to have the information declassified.
 If the defense attorney chooses the latter alternative, the prosecutor must file a motion requesting the court to issue a protective order that controls the use of that classified information and protects it from disclosure to unauthorized persons.
 For guidance on how to handle classified information during investigations or before the grand jury, see JM 9-90.230 and contact the CES.

 9-90.210 - Contacts with the Intelligence Community Regarding Criminal Investigations or Prosecutions